crux-eval/eval-arena/noise.md

 ## Bootstrap
 Bootstrap is a general method with the insight/assumption that the particular examples we measured on are not that special, and we should be able to reach equally valid conclusions by resampling the given examples with replacement.
-This tend to be more intuitive (to computer scientists) and is used in a few previous works.
+This is used in more previous works and probably more intuitive to computer scientists.
-We can compute this by actually drawing the samples, but let's understand what bootstrap depends on by deriving the formula for a similar question as for the sign test.
+We can compute this by actually drawing the samples using a very simple program, but let's understand what bootstrap depends on by deriving the formula for a similar question as for the sign test.
 Let $A$ be the number of times model A wins against model B and vice versa, and let's assume $A > B$.
 The question is how likely are we to still observe $A > B$ on bootstraped samples.
 This also has a good approximation when $A + B > 20$.
 Let $X_A, X_B, X_0 \sim \text{multinomial}(N, p_A, p_B, p_0)$ for $p_A = A / N, p_B = B / N$ and the tie probability $p_0 = 1 - p_A - p_B$.
 The p-value is $\text{Pr}[X_A - X_B \leq 0]$ where $E[X_A - X_B] = A - B$ and $\text{Var}[X_A - X_B] = N \left(p_a (1-p_a) + p_b (1-p_b) + 2 p_a p_b\right) = N (p_a + p_b - (p_a - p_b)^2) \approx N (p_a + p_b) = A + B$.
 If $(p_a-p_b)^2$ is large, then the result is probably significant anyway.